sanvsquezsz/PPG-based-BP-assessment/README.md

 2. Matlab (r) format
 3. JSON (JavaScript Object Notation) format
 ### CSV Format
-Separate CSV files are provided for each recording (where ## is the subject number), as follows:
+For CSV format files, two subfolders are provided within the dataset, 'PPG_csv' and 'PPG_csv_info', which contain:

-  - PPG_subj_##.csv: the physiological signal data organized in a column vector  $(n:1)$, where n represents the floating value of the PPG signal for each sample along a single column.
+  - PPG_csv: only the physiological signal data organized in a vector of $(n:1)$ columns for each record, where n represents the floating value of the PPG signal for each sample along a single column.
+In this subfolder the files are named 'PPG_subj_##.csv' (where ## is the subject number).

 ### Matlab (r) format